Askannz/msi-perkeyrgb/README.md

 optional arguments:
   -h, --help            show this help message and exit -v, --version         Prints version and exits.
-  -c FILENAME, --config FILENAME
+  -c FILEPATH, --config FILEPATH
-                        Loads the configuration file with the given FILENAME.
+                        Loads the configuration file located at FILEPATH.
-                        Configuration files should be put in ~/.config/msi- perkeyrgb/keyboard_configs/.
-Refer to the README for
+                        Refer to the README for syntax.
-                        syntax.
   --id VENDOR_ID:PRODUCT_ID
                         This argument allows you to specify the vendor/product id of your keyboard.
 You should not have to use this